RileyCornelius/FormatLog/README.md

 # FormatLog

-> A modern logging library for Arduino projects using {fmt} library
+> A modern logging library using {fmt} library for Arduino.

 ## Features